 The verification reduces to evaluating a few scalar quantities (norm bounds and radius checks).
-If fully rigorous guarantees are required, outward rounding or interval arithmetic can be used \emph{only} in this post-processing step to certify $\mathfrak r$, $\alpha$, $L(\rho)$ and hence $p(\rho)$ and $q(\rho)$. \end{rem}
+If fully rigorous guarantees are required, outward rounding or interval arithmetic can be used {only} in this post-processing step to certify $\mathfrak r$, $\alpha$, $L(\rho)$ and hence $p(\rho)$ and $q(\rho)$. \end{remark}

-\begin{rem}[Practical choice of the verification radius $\rho$] In practice, $\rho$ is determined a posteriori by checking the scalar conditions $p(\rho)\le 0$ and $q(\rho)<1$ from Theorem~\ref{thm:NK}.
+\begin{remark}[Practical choice of the verification radius $\rho$] In practice, $\rho$ is determined a posteriori by checking the scalar conditions $p(\rho)\le 0$ and $q(\rho)<1$ from Theorem~\ref{thm:NK}.
 A robust strategy is:

 \begin{description} \item[(\roman{sone}) Initial test.]
 Try $\rho=2\eta$ (with $\eta=r/\alpha$).
 If both conditions hold, accept this radius. \item[(\roman{stwo}) Bracketing.]
-If the quick test fails, bracket an admissible radius by testing a geometric sequence (e.g., $\rho_j=2^{-j}\rho_0$) until $p(\rho_j)\le 0$ and $q(\rho_j)<1$ hold. \item[(\roman{sthree}) Bisection.]
+If the initial test fails, bracket an admissible radius by testing a geometric sequence (e.g., $\rho_j=2^{-j}\rho_0$) until $p(\rho_j)\le 0$ and $q(\rho_j)<1$ hold. \item[(\roman{sthree}) Bisection.]
 Once a bracket is available, apply bisection to obtain a nearly maximal admissible radius.
-If no admissible $\rho$ is found, improve $\tilde u_h$ (e.g., additional Newton steps) and/or refine the mesh, and recompute the constants. \end{description} This is in the spirit of verified computation via radius-polynomial type arguments, where a one-dimensional search is performed with certified inequality checks.
-Such a one-dimensional radius search with certified inequality checks is standard in verified computations based on NK fixed-point arguments, see, e.g., \cite{NakPluWat19,Rum10,Tuc11}. \end{rem}
+If no admissible $\rho$ is found, improve $\tilde u_h$ (e.g., additional Newton steps) and/or refine the mesh, and recompute the constants. \end{description} This is in the spirit of verified computation via radius-polynomial-type arguments, in which a one-dimensional search is performed with certified inequality checks.
+Such a one-dimensional radius search with certified inequality checks is standard in verified computations based on NK fixed-point arguments, see, e.g., \cite{NakPluWat19,Rum10,Tuc11}. \end{remark}